Groundwater collaboration workgroup

 DNR staff support: Casey Jones

-Purpose: To review and evaluate the current compliance structure regarding currently regulated activities that may affect groundwater.
-This includes activities regarding well installation/compliance, septic system compliance, municipal and industrial land application, septage waste land application and farm generated manure and process wastewater land application.
-The scope of this workgroup is to provide information for stakeholders to better understand the regulatory structure and ability of regulatory entities to monitor compliance as well as discuss potential tools and outreach methods to promote compliance.
+Purpose: To review and evaluate the compliance structure regarding regulated activities that may affect groundwater.
+This included activities regarding well installation/compliance, septic system compliance, municipal and industrial land application, septage waste land application and farm generated manure and process wastewater land application.
+The scope of this workgroup was to provide information for stakeholders to better understand the regulatory structure and ability of regulatory entities to monitor compliance as well as discuss potential tools and outreach methods to promote compliance.

 Meeting date Documents September 11, 2015 September 29, 2015 October 20, 2015 November 17, 2015 December 15, 2015

 Purpose: To define sensitive areas that are high risk for groundwater pollution and to recommend management practices that may help reduce or eliminate groundwater pollution and the associated public health risk within these sensitive areas.

 The workgroup compiled and reviewed existing information and research, and produced written guidance and recommendations that delineate sensitive areas and management practices within sensitive areas that may contribute to groundwater pollution and increased public health risk.
 The workgroup final product included, but was not limited to, narrative summaries along with maps, tables or matrices identifying sensitive areas and recommendations for use (or non-use) of practices intended to reduce or eliminate groundwater pollution in sensitive areas.
 The workgroup recommendations were intended for: DNR, local government officials, agricultural producers and other interested stakeholders located in these sensitive areas, including, but not limited to private residents, business owners, etc.